Kia Ora and welcome to Scallywaggs Middle Kindergarten

 - Lunchboxes are stored in the cubby holes in the bag area and drink bottles on the table outside the kitchen.
 Again ensure that your child’s belongings are clearly named.

 - If you require your child’s lunch to be heated, please supply the food in a microwave container for ease of heating.
 Please name yoghurts and put these in our fridge.
 Ask the team if you need assistance finding things.

-- Please send your child with at least 2 sets of spare named clothing and a plastic bag.
+- Please send your child with at least 2 sets of spare named clothing and a reusable bag.
 Children often have accidents or become wet or dirty through water, sand, paint and messy play.

 - We may go on spontaneous walks into the community, so it is important that your child has appropriate named shoes to wear.
 Gumboots are recommended for the winter or wetter periods.